Configuring import filters

 After defining the filter variables and action, press "Save filter" to save the filter.
 The filter should now appear in the list.

-In this article you can read how you can test your filter.
+In this article, you can learn how to test your filter.